xrpronin17/xrpl-dev-portal/content/concepts/tokens/fungible-tokens/stablecoins/index.md

 ## Non-collateralized

-A non-collateralized currency token relies on algorithm-generated smart contracts to supply or sell tokens, similar to a central bank's approach to printing and destroying currency.
-No collateral is required to mint currency.
+A non-collateralized token relies on algorithm-generated smart contracts to supply or sell tokens, similar to a central bank's approach to printing and destroying currency.
+No collateral is required to mint tokens.
 Value is controlled by supply and demand through algorithms that stabilize the price.
-Non-collateralized currency tokens are a less popular option due to their volatility.
+Non-collateralized tokens are typically not considered stablecoins, due to their volatility.